 No. Buying too much landlord insurance in Texas means you are paying for coverage that you do not need.

-In Texas, different landlord insurance policies suit different customers and categories of needs.
-Regardless of the type of property and the coverage limits, most landlord insurance policies typically need to cover three main needs:
+Different landlord insurance policies suit different customers and categories of needs.
+Regardless of the type of property and the coverage limits, best landlord insurance policies need to cover three main needs:

 While property landlord insurance protects the underlying financial investment in the physical structure of the building and its internal components, liability coverage protects the landlord’s overall wealth.
 If someone gets hurt on the property and files a lawsuit, the landlord’s total net worth becomes exposed.
 Quite frequently, if the landlord has multiple rental units or an apartment building, they get umbrella coverage to provide additional liability protection.